 Complications of C. difficile infection include:

-- Dehydration.
-Severe diarrhea can lead to a significant loss of fluids and electrolytes.
-This makes it difficult for your body to function normally and can cause blood pressure to drop to dangerously low levels.
+- Loss of fluids, called dehydration.
+Severe diarrhea can lead to a serious loss of fluids and minerals called electrolytes.
+This makes it hard for the body to work as it should.
+It can cause blood pressure to drop so low as to be dangerous.

 - Kidney failure.
-In some cases, dehydration can occur so quickly that kidney function rapidly deteriorates (kidney failure).
+In some cases, dehydration can occur so quickly that the kidneys stop working, called kidney failure.

-- Hand-washing.
-Health care workers should practice good hand hygiene before and after treating each person in their care.
-In the event of a C. difficile outbreak, using soap and warm water is a better choice for hand hygiene, because alcohol-based hand sanitizers don't effectively destroy C. difficile spores.
+Hand-washing.
+Health care workers should make sure their hands are clean before and after treating each person in their care.
+For a C. difficile outbreak, using soap and warm water is better for cleaning hands.
+Alcohol-based hand sanitizers don't destroy C. difficile spores.